Do I need Coggins papers to bring my horse to the clinic?

 What forms of payment do you accept?

-We accept all major credit cards, cash, and checks (with a driver's license).
+We accept all major credit cards, cash, checks (with a valid driver’s license), and CareCredit.
 A 60% deposit of the estimate is required upon admission to the hospital.
 Payment must be made in full at the time of the discharge/case resolution.

 Does Brandon Equine Medical Center offer payment plans?